joshl26/electronics-inventory-frontend-react.com/README.md

 ## Functionalities

-- The user will have to login to edit the inventory details.
+- The user will have to log in to edit the inventory details.

-- The user can only edit/delete the inventory that they have access too.
+- The user can only edit/delete the inventory that they have access to.

-- All the data will pe persistent and is stored in the amazon cloud.
+- All the data will be persistent and be stored in the Amazon cloud.

 <a name="technologies-utilized"></a>